 Campus policy already mandates auditing practices that, if properly and regularly performed, would significantly reduce (if not entirely eliminate) salary inequities among CU faculty.
-All units are required to perform annual salary structure audits as part of the merit review process (with some colleges, such as Leeds, this is done for the college by the Dean's Office), then to "fully resolve" any identified inequities (whether from this required audit or through an equity grievance) through salary adjustments from the unit's raise pool (within the current year if possible but over multiple years if necessary, utilizing up to half of the unit's pool until identified inequities have been sufficiently addressed) and to "verify in writing" to Deans that they have done so.[18]
+All units are required to perform annual salary structure audits as part of the merit review process (with some colleges, such as Leeds, this is done for the college by the Dean's Office), then to "fully resolve" any identified inequities (whether from this required audit or through an equity grievance) through salary adjustments from the unit's raise pool (within the current year if possible but over multiple years if necessary, utilizing up to half of the unit's pool until identified inequities have been sufficiently addressed) and to "verify in writing" to Deans that they have done so.
+[17]

-According to this policy, the Provost is directed to provide each unit with scatter plots of faculty salaries for tenure-track faculty (instructor-rank faculty have been excluded from equity audits) by a measure of experience (years since terminal degree, or YSTD), which are "intended as a diagnostic tool to assist the unit head in examining relative career merit of faculty."
+According to this policy, the Provost is directed to provide each unit with scatter plots of faculty salaries within each tenure-track (TT) rank (instructor-rank faculty have been excluded from equity audits) by a measure of experience (years since terminal degree, or YSTD), which are "intended as a diagnostic tool to assist the unit head in examining relative career merit of faculty."
 Salary disparities among unit faculty with "similar experience" (i.e. on the YSTD axis) "should be accounted for in terms of differences in career merit" while in cases of faculty with comparable salaries and experience (i.e. clustered points on both axes of the scatter plot) "their career merit also should be judged equal."
-The first diagnostic tests for inequity (i.e. salaries that are differentiated on bases other than differential career merit, which is the only allowable source of salary differentiation within comparison groups under campus policy) while the second also tests for compression (inadequately differentiated salaries where differential career merit would require greater salary differentiation).
+The first diagnostic tests for inequity (i.e. salaries that are differentiated on bases other than differential career merit) while the second also tests for compression (inadequately differentiated salaries where differential career merit would require greater salary differentiation).
 Both are equity issues, and both are required to be identified during annual unit-level salary structure audits.

 Units have some latitude in how they use scatter plots and their underlying data to assess their salary structures.
 Trend lines can be readily drawn from these data, with salaries above and below this baseline within a comparison group requiring justification in terms of relative career merit within that group.
-Because salary disparities must be "accounted for in terms of differences in career merit," units must develop some procedure or utilize some algorithm for comparing career merit, since scatter plots provide no indicators of career merit.
-(The Provost's CEPEWA review used z-scores from multiyear averages of annual merit scores, suggesting one such measure of relative career merit, but this is not required by the CU Boulder Academic Affairs Policy on Salary Equity (AAPSE)).
-Differential career merit should account for all deviation from baselines-salaries above and below unit and rank baselines must be accounted for in terms of relative career merit-with a temporary exception made for "high salaries" that are needed "to attract or retain a faculty member" (i.e. market-rate starting salaries or retention raises) on the condition that inequities introduced in this way be mitigated such that "in time" all faculty salaries within the comparison group will again "be highly correlated with their relative career merit" rather than permanently structured by adjustments from this secondary salary system.[19]
-Since units are required to "fully resolve" identified inequities, they must be able to determine not only whether any salaries are inequitably low (no actions are required to correct inequitably high salaries) but also how much of a gap exists between current salaries and what would be warranted by career merit.
+Because salary disparities must be "accounted for in terms of differences in career merit," units must develop some procedure or utilize some algorithm for comparing career merit (the Provost's CEPEWA review used z scores from multiyear averages of annual merit scores, but this is not required by the CU Boulder Academic Affairs Policy on Salary Equity (AAPSE)).
+Differential career merit should account for all deviation from baselines, with a temporary exception made for "high salaries" that are needed "to attract or retain a faculty member" (i.e. market-rate starting salaries or retention raises) on the condition that inequities introduced in this way be mitigated such that "in time" all faculty salaries within the comparison group will again "be highly correlated with their relative career merit" rather than permanently structured by adjustments from this secondary salary system.
+[18] Since units are required to "fully resolve" identified inequities, they must be able to determine not only whether any salaries are inequitably low (no actions are required to correct inequitably high salaries) but also how much of a gap exists between current salaries and what would be warranted by career merit.